ksavvopoulos/javascript-collection/README.md

 <h3>spyreqs.rest.addAppFile</h3>
 **description:** adds a File to the App Site.(not tested on binary files)<br>
-Parameters and return value same as spyreqs.rest.addtHostFile.
+Parameters and return value same as spyreqs.rest.addHostFile.

 <h3>spyreqs.rest.getSiteUsers</h3>
 **description:** gets all the users of the host Site<br>